hillary-wangui/toy-problems/README.md

 Collected inputs for basic salary and benefits.
 Calculated payee (tax), NHIF deductions, NSSF deductions, gross salary, and net salary using specified formulas.
 Displayed the results to the user
+Write a program that calculates an individual’s Net Salary by getting the inputs of basic salary and benefits.
+Calculate the payee (i.e., Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.

+Steps Taken
+Created a JavaScript program to calculate the individual's net salary.
+Collected inputs for basic salary and benefits.
+Calculated payee (tax), NHIF deductions, NSSF deductions, gross salary, and net salary using specified formulas.
+Displayed the results to the user